 Captain America jet ski/sea-doo/waverunner vehicle from Hardee's 1990 "Marvel Super Heroes Vehicles" collection.
 3" plastic vehicle with figure, has wheels underneath.
 As new, with bag and ad paper...$1 (View)

 Corgi Jr./Junior/Juniors Heroes 12 car Carry Case, with original 6 cars, from the late 1970's.
 Vehicles match the header sticker too.
 You get Batman's Batmobile & Batcopter, Spider-Man helicopter, James Bond 007 Lotus Esprit, Starsky & Hutch Gran Torino, and the Kojak Buick.
 Great near mint condition!
 I traded for this back in the late '80's I think, and it was still shrink-wrapped, and supposedly never opened.
 I decided to open it finally to check the cars out better, so here's the scoop: The vehicles are about as nice as you will get in packaging of this type, but most are not perfect, due to the way they can move a bit in their little spaces, against the plastic case.
 The Spidey Copter's legs have a crack where they attach on the copter on the case-viewable side, but the other side has that top attaching part split off, but the piece is in the case.
 It looks ok displayed in the case though.
 (I have a better carded one at the top of the page in the Spider-Man section.)
 Kojak's Buick and Starsky/Hutch cars have some chrome flakes off on corners and extended points of bumpers, which I'd think is normal for this situation.
 Batmobile has 1 tiny flake on driver's side rear panel edge, so away from the viewable side in case.
 Batcopter has couple tiny edge flakes on tail's back edge, and one door deal has some factory fingerprint smudges.
 Lotus has a couple odd little dark marks on driver's side, look like pen marks, not sure why that would happen at the factory, but you never know.
 Starsky Torino has some rubbing on the white stripe on driver's side from sliding in the case, but it's a decal, so no paint off; yellowish stripe on trunk in back bumper pic is from glare off the bumper.
 Kojak car has 1 wheel with some chrome missing, and a few tiny flakes on roof.
 Otherwise the vehicles are as new, as is the case itself.
 You won't find these sets easily anymore, and especially in this condition.
 Great gift for the Corgi or TV/Super Hero fan.
 I have larger pics of each car I can email too.
-ON SALE DURING SEPT., was $85, now...$70 (View case) (View all cars—300kb pic, very 'tall' too)
+January Sale!
+Was $85, now...$70 (View case) (View all cars—300kb pic, very 'tall' too)

 Matchbox Flamerods/Flame Rods, an early '90s cereal mail-in.
 Sealed in bags.
 All have "exclusive to this offer" flame decals.
 For completists, they're a must have.
 I think I found them in some guide a few years back for $8-10, and I had them at shows for $8, sold a couple, but want to get rid of them, so reduced the prices.
 Sold out of the Corvette.
 I have: